infoatgodreams/GoDreams-Repository/Roll Ups/Child Development/Child Development.md

 ### Study Design
 - Children in the BEIP were randomized into either the ‘Care As Usual Group’ (CAUG) (the group who remained in institutional care), or ‘High Quality Foster Care Group’(FCG), and a comparison group of non-institutionally raised children were matched by age and gender

 ### Study findings
 - No biological differences between children who were raised in institutional environments and those in the comparison group who had never been cared for in an institutional environment ,nor with those who had been randomised to high quality foster care.
 - Lower IQ scores for both FCG and CAUG as compared to the comparison group.
 - Higher levels of callous-unemotional traits among children who experienced any institutional care as opposed to the comparison group. *(Callous-unemotional (CU) traits comprise a temperament dimension characterized by low empathy, interpersonal callousness, restricted affect and a lack of concern for performance.)*
-- Children in the FCG were more likely to display adaptive functioning than those in the CAUG (*Adaptive functioning means **how well a person handles common demands in life and how independent they are compared to others of a similar age and background***.)
+- Children in the FCG were more likely to display adaptive functioning than those in the CAUG (*Adaptive functioning means how well a person handles common demands in life and how independent they are compared to others of a similar age and background)
 - Higher psychopathology among those in CAUG and the FCG compared to the comparison group at ages 8, 12, and 16.
 The FCG had significantly lower psychopathology than the CAUG at age 16.
 - Particularly high rates of attention problems, poor self-regulation, attachment disorders and anxiety are noted among those who experienced institutional care.
 - Children who experienced institutional care had reduced cognitive processing speed compared to the comparison group.